Women's World Banking: History and governance

 Women's World Banking was born out of an idea conceived during the first United Nations World Conference on Women, held in Mexico City in 1975 to coincide with the International Women's Year and to mark the start of the "UN Decade for Women" (1976–1985).

 The Mexico City conference was convened by the United Nations General Assembly to focus international attention on the need to develop future-oriented goals, effective strategies, and plans of action for the advancement of women.
-It was there that Michaela’s vision for change took shape after crossing paths with incredible individuals, such as Kenyan entrepreneur and banker, Mary Okelo, Indian cooperative organizer (SEWA) and Gandhian, Ela Bhatt, and Ghanian businesswoman and microloan pioneer, Esther Ocloo.
+It was there that Michaela’s vision for change took shape after crossing paths with incredible individuals, such as Kenyan entrepreneur and banker, Mary Okelo, Indian cooperative organizer (SEWA) and Gandhian, Ela Bhatt, and Ghanaian businesswoman and microloan pioneer, Esther Ocloo.
 Their shared belief in the power of women was palpable and their comradery was almost instant.
 They determined that economic independence can reinforce women's rights, enabling them to make choices and affect their own education, opportunity and well-being.
 Providing small loans and other financial services to poor women entrepreneurs was seen to be a powerful weapon in the global fight against poverty.
 Women's World Banking was founded four years later by several women leaders from a diversity of cultures.
 According to Bhatt, the goal was "To reach women who have been bypassed by the traditional banking system and to bring them into the economic mainstream."